heroesofcode/ViewState/README.md

 }
 ```

 See a demo below.
-You can see this demo in our [example](https://github.com/heroesofcode/ViewState/tree/master/Example) :smiley:.
+You can see this demo in our [example](https://github.com/heroesofcode/ViewState/tree/master/Example) :smiley:.<br>
 <img src="https://github.com/heroesofcode/ViewState/blob/master/assets/ImageExample.gif?raw=true" width="310" height="640" />

 ## Installation